DerwenAI/strwythura/README.md

   1. Load the structured data sources or updates into a data graph.
   2. Perform _entity resolution_ (ER) on PII extracted from the data graph.
-  3. Use ER results to generate a semantic layer as a "backbone" for the KG.
+  3. Blend the ER results into the semantic layer as a "backbone" for structuring the KG.

 **Lexical graph:**